kodiweera/HB6207/dblog.md

 Date | Log Entry
 :--- | ---
-Wed Jan 25 12:08:07 EST 2023 | `REscheduled with Kodi for Friday at 1pm`
-Wed Jan 25 11:53:37 EST 2023 | `emailed Tor to set up meeting about HCP analyses` Wed Jan 25 11:31:42 EST 2023 | `Update for permissions on dibic group rc-DBIC-psych160 failed and so emailed R Brittain to request fix`
+Wed Jan 25 13:54:46 EST 2023 | `updated logins and groups on inbox for kodi and yoh` Wed Jan 25 12:08:07 EST 2023 | `REscheduled with Kodi for Friday at 1pm` Wed Jan 25 11:53:37 EST 2023 | `emailed Tor to set up meeting about HCP analyses` Wed Jan 25 11:31:42 EST 2023 | `Update for permissions on dibic group rc-DBIC-psych160 failed and so emailed R Brittain to request fix`